Neveʻei language: Single segments

 In root-initial forms, any of the vowels are possible but initial vowels are not common in lexical items.
 Initial vowels, as displayed below, are found mostly in grammatical items, for example (Musgrave, 2007, p.
 14):

 With the exception of /h/, many lexical root forms begin with any consonant (Musgrave, 2007, p.
 14).
 In the final root position of the lexical item the following vowels are permitted: /i/, /e/, /o/ and /u/ (Musgrave, 2007, p.
 14).
 For example, /viviɾi/ 'spit', /mamʷe/ 'father', /noto/ 'chicken' and /manuanu/ 'rainbow' (Musgrave, 2007, p.
 12-13).
 The vowel /a/ does not occur in the root-final position unless there is an absence of a final nasal form.
 An example of this can be found within prepositions that end in /n/; /len/, /sakhan/ and /nsensan/, these often appear in spoken language without the final nasal when a noun phrase follows.
 In saying this however, when the preposition exists without the noun phrase following, the final nasal is essential (Musgrave, 2007, p.
 14-15).
 Any consonant can appear in the root-final position of the lexical item with the exception of the prenasalised voiced stops /bw/, /b/ and /g/ and labio-velars /vw/ and /mw/ (Musgrave, 2007, p.
 15).
 The glottal fricative /h/ is most commonly found in the root-final position for example /bʷebaʔ/ 'hide' (Musgrave, 2007, p.
 7).

 Stress

-In Neve'ei, stress is predictable in which the primary stress lies on the penultimate syllable where the last two syllables contain single vowels, for example (Musgrave, 2007, p.
+In Neveʻei, stress is predictable in which the primary stress lies on the penultimate syllable where the last two syllables contain single vowels, for example (Musgrave, 2007, p.
 21):

 Orthography

-Neve’ei does not have a traditional orthography.
-Like elsewhere in Vanuatu, most speakers of Neve’ei write using either Bislama, English or sometimes French.
-However, Neve’ei is sometimes used in writing for certain special occasions, such as the composition of hymns, recording details of family history, and land ownership.
-Due to the lack of stable spelling conventions for Neve’ei, individuals differ in the choice of orthographical methods when transcribing unusual phonemes.
+Neveʻei does not have a traditional orthography.
+Like elsewhere in Vanuatu, most speakers of Neveʻei write using either Bislama, English or sometimes French.
+However, Neveʻei is sometimes used in writing for certain special occasions, such as the composition of hymns, recording details of family history, and land ownership.
+Due to the lack of stable spelling conventions for Neveʻei, individuals differ in the choice of orthographical methods when transcribing unusual phonemes.
 In the past efforts had been made to create a standard orthography, but the current situation is unknown.